 - SEO Made Simple: A step-by-step-guide

-You should also perform technical SEO of your website at this stage to help search engines easily index your website.
+You should also perform technical SEO (search engine optimization) of your website at this stage to help search engines easily index your website.
 Refer to my beginner’s guide to getting started with technical SEO.

-As you invest time doing SEO and content marketing, you’ll start seeing traffic.
+As you invest time doing SEO (search engine optimization) and content marketing, you’ll start seeing traffic through your website optimization.
 This means you can shrink your paid advertising budget, both online and offline.

 Side note for websites with an ad impression-based business model